 - Represented amicus curiae NOW Legal Defense and Education Fund in Lawrence v.
 Texas, 539 U.S. 558 (2003), in which the U.S. Supreme Court ruled that the states cannot criminalize private sexual conduct between consenting adults.

-- Southern California Super Lawyer (limited to 5% of the attorneys in the region) for eight consecutive years (2006-2013)
+- Southern California Super Lawyer (limited to 5% of the attorneys in the region) for nine consecutive years (2006-2014)

 - Humanitarian Award, presented by Los Angeles synagogue Beth Chayim Chadashim (2013)